Privacy Legislation and Regulations

-The Centers for Disease Control (CDC) provides technical support and education to CDC employees, grantees, partners, and state and local health departments on the Health Insurance Portability and Accountability Act (HIPAA) Privacy Rule, the Family Educational Rights and Privacy Act (FERPA), and other privacy laws and regulations.
+The Centers for Disease Control (CDC) provides technical support and education to CDC employees, grantees, partners, and state and local health departments on the Health Insurance Portability and Accountability Act (HIPAA) Privacy Rule and the Family Educational Rights and Privacy Act (FERPA), and other privacy laws and regulations.

 In addition, CDC issues Certificates of Confidentiality and Assurances of Confidentiality, which protect an individual’s personal information and protects against compulsory legal disclosure of sensitive data.